The librarian(s) plays a cameo role and is seen only briefly with little or no dialogue.

 Synopsis: A pitch-black comedy about a local beauty pageant.
 The plot includes murder, a huge swan float engulfed in flames, beauty pageant contestants upchucking contaminated seafood, and more!

-Role Call: Claudia Wilkens as Iona Hildebrandt, 1945 Winner—Comic Relief (female)
+Role Call: Claudia Wilkens as Iona Hildebrandt, 1945 Winner—Comic Relief (female) back to top

 Details: Dir.
 Tommy O’Haver.
 Perf.
 Anne Hathaway, Hugh Dancy, Cary Elwes.
 Miramax, 2004.
 Based on the book by Gail Carson Levine.

 Synopsis: The well-known Cinderella plot hinges on Ella’s gift of obedience bestowed by a fairy godmother, Lucinda (Vivica A. Fox), whom Ella is trying to find in order to release this curse of a blessing.
 Ella tries to find some record of Lucinda in the castle’s Hall of Records, where an archives clerk is most unhelpful.

 Role Call: Merrina Millsapp as Hall of Records Attendant—Information Provider (female)